 1. HYPERLINK to Different Worksheet in the Same Workbook

-To insert a HYPERLINK function to another worksheet in the same workbook, write the pound sign (#) before the target sheet name inside a double quotation(“”).
+To insert the HYPERLINK function to another worksheet in the same workbook, write the pound sign (#) before the target sheet name inside a double quotation(“”).
 In cell C5 we will use the below formula to jump another worksheet.

 2. HYPERLINK to Different Workbook

-We need to establish the full path to the target workbook to insert a HYPERLINK function.
+We need to establish the full path to the target workbook to insert the HYPERLINK function.
 We can write the location in a cell and the friendly name in another cell to simply insert the HYPERLINK or,

 =HYPERLINK(“D:\Source data\Book3.xlsx”, “HYPERLINK Function”)